sbstjn/68Keys.io/content/_index.md

 ![Custom 68% Mechanical Keyboard from 68Keys.io](/images/example/one.jpg)

 Being an enthusiast for mechanical keyboards, I switched to 60% keyboards from [KBParadise][5] a while ago.
 I never regretted this decision, but all the time I had an eye on a beauty called [Varmilo VA87M][6].
-When I read about the poor macOS support, I was truely disappointed and started to read about building a custom keyboard.
+When I read about the terrible macOS support, I was truely disappointed and started to read about building a custom keyboard.

 ### How To Use This Guide?